fivexp/learngit/readme.txt

-Git is a distributed control syastem
+Git is a distributed version control syastem
-Git is free software
+Git is free software distributed under the GPL